These are some of the many programs that Animal Services provides:

-Calcasieu Parish Animal Services has developed a spay/neuter program to help people in financial need sterilize their pets.
-This program helps eliminate unwanted litters that will overpopulate Calcasieu Parish and end up at shelters, where thousands are euthanized each year.
+Calcasieu Parish Animal Services has developed a spay/neuter program to help people in financial need to spay/neuter their pets.
+This program helps eliminate unwanted litters that will overpopulate Calcasieu Parish and end up at shelters.

-This program was started in 2005 with funding assistance from Petco, PetSmart Charities, the Marin County Humane Society, Humane Society of the United States and the American Society for the Prevention of Cruelty to Animals and with matching funds from the Calcasieu Parish Police Jury.
+This program was started in 2005 with funding assistance from Petco, PetSmart Charities, the Marin County Humane Society, Humane Society of the United States, and the American Society for the Prevention of Cruelty to Animals, along and with matching funds from the Calcasieu Parish Police Jury.
 The program has now evolved into being fully funded by the Calcasieu Parish Police Jury.

-To receive a spay/neuter voucher, you must either meet gross and net income requirements, or be enrolled in college with a current schedule, or already be enrolled in some form of public assistance.
+To receive a spay/neuter voucher, you must meet income income requirements, or be enrolled in college with a current schedule or already be enrolled in some form of public assistance.

 Gross monthly income